Sainte-Enimie, Lozere tourism & sightseeing

 Within the old town the houses are carved from the local sandstone, and narrow cobbled streets lead you from one fascinating ancient building to the next.
 Often the paths seem to be part of the rock itself as you climb steps literally hacked into the mountain.

-The highlights in the old town (among others) include the houses on the Place au Beurre and the nearby Halle au Blé (wheat hall); the ramparts; the Sainte-Madeleine chapel at the top of the village (there was once a benedictine monastery in the village - the part that now remains is the Chapel of Sainte Madeleine).
+The highlights in the old town (among others) include the houses on the Place au Beurre and the nearby Halle au Blé (wheat hall), the ramparts and the Sainte-Madeleine chapel at the top of the village (there was once a benedictine monastery in the village - the part that now remains is the Chapel of Sainte Madeleine).

-On the slopes beyond Sainte-Enimie old village you can see the terraces that industrious workers have built on the slopes behind in order to grow produce in the inhospitable environment.
+On the slopes beyond Sainte-Enimie you can see the terraces that industrious workers have built on the slopes behind the old village in order to grow produce in the inhospitable environment.